max-reddel/ABM_2021_Q1/README.md

 The Scripts folder contains all Python scripts that are necessary to create the model, the experiment, and the animations.

 The OutputData folder contains saved pickle files of simulation outputs from Main.ipynb, and are used for Output_Visualisation.
+Additionally, a timelapse video of Exit C is provided within this folder

 The Images folder contains the relevant images that are converted to the map which the agents would navigate through.